serlo/notification-mail-service/README.md

 # serlo.org - Notification Mail Service

-Micro-service that notify users by email about last events they subscribed to.
+Micro-service that notifies users by email about last events they subscribed to.

 ## Getting started